 Using sine basis functions for the source term yields the highest prediction accuracy among tested methods.
-Figure~\ref{fig:error_reaction_diffusion}(a) illustrates the mean test error over various sample sizes and training data points, while Figure~\ref{fig:error_reaction_diffusion}(b) shows the distribution of test errors for this optimal model.
-We further evaluate the model’s predictive capability on unseen sine basis source terms as defined in \autoref{source_terms_sine_basis}.
-As shown in Figure~\ref{fig:RD_sine_samples}, the model accurately predicts both the solution $u$ and the hidden physics terms $\mathcal{N}$, aligning closely with ground truth values.
-The inferred hidden physics term is given by
+Figure~\ref{fig:error_reaction_diffusion}(a) illustrates the mean test error over various sample sizes and training data points, while Figure~\ref{fig:error_reaction_diffusion}(b) shows the distribution of test errors for this optimal model with sine basis input function.
+We further evaluate the model's predictive capability by using the learned hidden physics MLP $\mathcal{N}(x,t_n;f)$ to solve the governing PDE via time integration beyond the training data (temporal extrapolation).
+Starting from the initial condition $u_0$, we apply forward Euler integration with the discovered physics term.
+For the Reaction-Diffusion system, the update rule is $u_{n+1}(x) = u_n(x) + (\mathcal{N}(x,t_n;f) + f(x)) \cdot dt$, while for Burgers' equation it simplifies to $u_{n+1}(x) = u_n(x) + \mathcal{N}(x,t_n;f) \cdot dt$.
+We compare two solution approaches: the direct DHPO prediction $u_{\text{pred}}$ (querying the trained DeepONet at future times) versus the time-integrated solution $u_{\text{hpm}}$ (obtained by stepping forward using the learned physics).
+We assess both approaches on unseen sine basis source terms as defined in \autoref{source_terms_sine_basis}.

+As shown in Figure~\ref{fig:RD_sine_extp_samples}, the model accurately predicts the DHPO solution ($u_{pred}$) and DHPO MLP integrated solution ($u_{hpm}$) at the training region.
+We also observe, in extrapolation region, the model accurately predicts the solution up to a specific time threshold, the accuracy in integrated solution is higher than DHPO solution, Hence we can infer that the Hidden Physics MLP is accurately capturing the dynamics.
+Figure~\ref{fig:RD_sine_hid_phy_samples} shows the contours of reference and predicted PDE terms.
+The inferred hidden physics term is given by,